 Get a business license

 To open a merchant account, you’ll have to prove your business is legitimate.
-The very first step is to get a valid business license.
+The very first step to setting up a merchant account is to get a valid business license.

 Open a business bank account